strvcom/atlas.js/tutorials/writing-hooks.md

 ## What is a hook?

 A hook is a class which implements event handlers.
-These event handlers can be called by the framework at specific moments in the application's lifecycle.
-A hook is a great way to execute code when something important happens to your application.
+These event handlers can be called by the framework at specific moments in the application's lifecycle or by other components.
+A hook is a great way to execute code when something important happens in your application.

 Some common traits of a hook:

 - They usually interact with other components of your application (like services or actions)
 - They need to be called when ie. the application is about to start or when the app is shutting down (stopping)
-- The logic they implement is not executed during normal operation (ie. when the app is already running)
+- They react to important events happening inside your application while it is running (via custom events)

 ## Structure of a hook

-A hook may implement some or all event handlers currently supported by the framework.
-The following events are currently supported:
+A hook may implement some or all event handlers currently supported by the framework, or it may implement custom events which other components dispatch.
+The following events are currently supported on all services and on the Atlas instance itself:

 The following events are currently supported: